petzi53/weblog-notes/content/post/2019/2019-06-05-physics-libre.en.md

 We can see many extremely positive developments in recent years: web technologies have matured, projects like [Gitbook](https://www.gitbook.com/) allow you to create documents with minimal effort, we now have a variety of free program tools and [Creative Commons](https://creativecommons.org/) licensed [more than 1.1 billion media available](https://www.oercommons.org/) on different [websites and repositories for educational purposes](https://www.smartcopying.edu.au/open-education/creative-commons/creative-commons-information-pack-for-teachers-and-students/quick-reference-guide-to-finding-creative-commons-material) available , and collaborative platforms like [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/) or `Bitbucket` are no longer used exclusively by programmers.

-## Physics Libre as "Proof of Concept"
+## Physik Libre as "Proof of Concept"

-With `Physics Libre` I want to show what is possible today with the latest technology using the example of a physics book for the secondary school.
+With `Physik Libre` I want to show what is possible today with the latest technology using the example of a physics book for the secondary school.
 It is a proof of concept – if you will.
 The last few years of Linux have shaped me, I'm afraid.
 The following points are important to me personally for the implementation of the project:

-{{< figure src="/post/2019/2019-06-04-physics-libre.en_files/physics-browser-smartphone-min-576x1024.jpg?classes=border, shadow" class="floatright" alt="Page of 'Physics Libre' on a smartphone" title="Page of 'Physics Libre' on a smartphone" >}}
+{{< figure src="/img/2019-06-04-physik-libre.en_files/physik-browser-smartphone-min-576x1024.jpg?classes=border, shadow" class="floatright" alt="Page of 'Physik Libre' on a smartphone" title="Page of 'Physik Libre' on a smartphone" >}}

 + Device-independent (Smart TV, PC, notebook, tablet, smartphone, e-book reader, print)
 + Operating system independent (web browser, ePub reader, PDF reader)